ktorio/ktor-samples/native-image-server-with-yaml-config/README.md

 While the application is running, you need to access basic application functions

-It is important to gracefully shutdown application to generate the metadata file.
-For this project you can call shutdown
+It is important to gracefully shutdown the application to generate the metadata file.
+You can do this by using the [Shutdown URL](https://ktor.io/docs/server-shutdown-url.html):
 url: [http://localhost:8080/shutdown](http://localhost:8080/shutdown)

 Finally, you can copy to the metadata files: